 City’s micro-placements programme offers excellent opportunities for Law students to gain legal work experience.
 The programme has been designed for students who want to explore careers different from those traditionally associated with their degree.
 The initiative is an exciting way to gain professional experience via short summer placements with a wide-range of London-based employers.

 Bare in mind, while there are legal internships and micro-placements available, these would not be undertaken within the actual legal sector, however there are many opportunities to gain invaluable experience from the in-house legal team within your selected company.

 Job fairs are perfect for making connections and finding job opportunities.
 I highly recommend attending the following fairs:

 - Graduate jobs fair: Held on campus in June, this event is an opportunity to meet recruiters from all types of industries and find out about, or even apply for, graduate schemes, immediate roles, internships, and volunteering opportunities.
-While the event is open to students studying all types of courses, there are a considerable number of law-firms’ recruiters available.
+While the event is open to students studying all types of courses, there are a considerable number of law-firms’ recruiters in attendance.
 Don’t be thrown off by the name of the event, undergrads are welcomed too – I first attended the fair after completing my first year.